corda/corda-docs/content/en/docs/cenm/1.3/network-map.md

 ## Purpose

-The network map service acts as a directory for all participants on the network.
+The Network Map Service acts as a directory for all participants on the network.
 It is responsible for recording essential information of each participant such as connection address and available services.
 See [Network Map Overview](network-map-overview.md) for an in-depth explanation.

 ## Running The Network Map Service

-The network map service currently has to be initialised in two stages.
+The Network Map Service currently has to be initialised in two stages.
 First, the network parameters for the global network have to be loaded into the database.
 Once complete, the service can be started.

 ### Setting the Network Parameters

-The initial network parameters file can be loaded into the network map service database using the `--set-network-parameters` flag.
+The initial network parameters file can be loaded into the Network Map Service database using the `--set-network-parameters` flag.
 The complete list of flags required to set the network parameters is as follows: